Logan-Roelofs/personal-blog-website/content/postToBe/sccm_powershell.md

 )
 ```

-Command line arguments can be passed to a Powershell script by using the `param` block at the beginning of the script.
+Command line arguments can be passed to a PowerShell script by using the `param` block at the beginning of the script.
 This block allows you to define the parameters that the script will accept.
 In this example, the script accepts two parameters: `$silent` and `$uninstall`.
 These parameters can be passed to the script when it is run from the command line.
 For example, `.\script.ps1 -silent "true" -uninstall "true"`.
 We use the [Alias()] attribute to define aliases for the parameters.
 This allows us to use different names for the parameters when running the script.
 For example, `-s` can be aliased to `-silent`, `-u` can be aliased to `-uninstall`.
 We also do not define a parameter for install, as the script will default to installing the program if no parameters are passed.

-### Define Imutable Variables
+### Define Immutable Variables

 ```powershell
 Set-Variable -Name "AppVendor" -Value "Google" -Option Constant